 Meet Julia.

-Julia is an LA based Therapist (LMFT 141685) working with adults, groups, teens, and couples in private practice.
-She previously worked under Ifat Peled, PhD, Dr. Bonnie Goldstein at Lifespan Psychological Center, and in community mental health at The Relational Center.
-She is an educator and facilitator in meditation, yoga, trauma, navigating relationships, creativity, and the nervous system.
-She aims to take away cultural and other external influences that impact and create harmful narratives on the body and mind.
-She has a passion to support others in cultivating and enhancing a relationship to creativity, soul, spirituality, and pleasure.
-Her clients are empathic, sensitive, and curious yet yearn for building self-awareness, clarity, and the ability to trust themselves more.
-She is trained in Depth/Jungian Psychotherapy, Internal Family Systems, EFT, Relational-Gestalt, Trauma-informed modalities, Yoga, Mindfulness, Brainspotting, and more.
+I previously worked under Ifat Peled, PhD, Dr. Bonnie Goldstein at Lifespan Psychological Center, and in community mental health at The Relational Center.
+I'm an educator and facilitator in meditation + mindfulness, yoga, trauma, navigating relationships, creativity, and the nervous system.
+I aim to help dismantle cultural and other external influences that create harmful narratives around the body and mind.
+My passion is supporting others in cultivating and enhancing their relationship to creativity, soul, spirituality, and pleasure.
+My work is deeply informed by 20 years of Buddhist study and practice — and the understanding that cultivating awareness, self-compassion, and presence lies at the heart of healing.

-Contact: julia@juliawillinger.com | Find me on Psychology Today
+Contact me: julia@juliawillinger.com // Find me on Psychology Today

 After beginning a career in the music industry at the age of eighteen, I embarked on a path of working with independent artists and labels to support their career and creative development.
 This pursuit began as a dream to foster artists’ passions and bring lesser-known music to the world.
 By my late twenties, I had become an executive at a well-known record label and was working with Grammy award-winning and internationally acclaimed bands.
 Yet the industry I found myself in was increasingly at odds with the person I am.
 The reality of ‘making it’ in the music business couldn’t be farther away from the reason I got involved in the first place – my ‘why’.
 I increasingly found myself burned out and feeling empty with a loss of meaning.
 When I looked around, I realized I had lost my identity and purpose and needed to make a change.